Crow08/discord-uberbot/README.md

 - Import songs
   - Import songs by uploading txt files with links or queries oer line.
-  - Import songs via csv file to additional define the exact title and artist od the song.
+  - Import songs via csv file to additional define the exact title and artist of the song.

 ---